 Upcoming Compass Events:

 Clergy, human services professionals and happily married couples who want to help engaged couples start off on the right foot in their marriage: You can learn to administer and interpret the PREPARE-ENRICH relationship assessment tool.
 Cost is $195 per couple or individual (participants are encouraged to bring their spouse).
 Includes lunch and all materials.
-For more information or to register, call or email Larry Compter at Compass: email@example.com, 434-455-2117.
+Trainings are typically held 2-3 times a year.
+For more information or to register, call or email Larry Compter at Compass: firstname.lastname@example.org, 434-455-2117.

 Non-Compass Affiliated Events of Note: